overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 ## @Mutation

 This annotation applies on methods for classes tagged with the `@Provider` annotation.
 It indicates that the method on this class will resolve a Mutation field.
+The corresponding GraphQL field is added to the GraphQL type(s) following the logic :
+- The type(s) specified in the `targetType` attribute of the `@Mutation` annotation if it defined.
+  or
+- The type(s) specified in the `targetTypeMutation` attribute of the `@Provider` annotation if it is defined.
+  or
-The resulting field is added to the root Mutation type (defined in configuration at key `overblog_graphql.definitions.schema.mutation`).
+- The root Query type of the default schema (define in configuration at key `overblog_graphql.definitions.schema.mutation` or `overblog_graphql.definitions.schema.default.mutation`).

 The class exposing the mutation(s) must be declared as a [service](https://symfony.com/doc/current/service_container.html).

 Optional attributes: